CrowdStrike/falcon-scripts/powershell/install/README.md

 This parameter forces the sensor to skip those attempts and ignore any proxy configuration, including Windows Proxy Auto Detection.
 .PARAMETER Verbose
 Enable verbose logging
+.PARAMETER FalconDebug
+Print redacted progress markers: detected OS and PowerShell version, the exact sensor query filter, how many installers matched and which was chosen, the API route and HTTP status for every call, and the sensor version installed plus the AID (that version is the one resolved from the policy or query, not re-read from the binary).
+Values are dropped unless the key is on a fixed allow-list, so secrets cannot appear.
+Also honors `$env:FALCON_DEBUG=1`.
+Do not use `Set-PSDebug -Trace` or the common `-Debug` parameter for support; they print credentials.
 #>
 ```